brentgroves/hackernews/graphql_tutorial.md

 Last thing is that we need a connection to our database, for this we create a mysql.go under mysql folder(We name this file after mysql since we are now using mysql and if we want to have multiple databases we can add other folders) with a function to initialize connection to database for later use.

-Last thing is that we need a connection to our database, for this we create a mysql.go under mysql folder(We name this file after mysql since we are now using mysql and if we want to have multiple databases we can add other folders) with a function to initialize connection to database for later use.

 ```golang
 // internal/pkg/db/mysql/mysql.go: